 Your spouse or partner and children between 12 and 18 years of age receive a residence permit B with the same duration as yours.
 Family members can work but before they do so, they must register with the cantonal immigration and labor market authorities.

 After five years’ continuous residence in Switzerland, your relatives will be granted a settlement permit C. Children under 12 will be issued with a settlement permit straightaway.

-If you hold a Swiss residence permit B or L
+Swiss residence permits B or L

-If you get divorced or your spouse dies
+If you divorce or your spouse dies

-If you have a residence permit type B, then your permit may be extended after a death or divorce so long as the marriage lasted at least three years in Switzerland, you all lived together as a family unit, and that you have integrated well into Swiss society, or if there are any special reasons why you cannot return to your home country (persecution for example).
+When you have a residence permit type B, then your permit may be extended after a death or divorce so long as the marriage lasted at least three years in Switzerland, you all lived together as a family unit, and that you have integrated well into Swiss society, or if there are any special reasons why you cannot return to your home country (persecution for example).

 For more information

 Federal Office for Migration (FOM): the Swiss government’s official site for information on all aspects of immigration to Switzerland.

 +41 58 465 11 11 | Monday to Friday: 9–11am and 2–4pm

 Cantonal authorities: Each canton has its own cantonal immigration and labor market authorities that issue permits and will be able to provide detailed information on the application procedures.
 Find the contact details of your specific Swiss canton for information.
 Click here for the addresses of all the cantonal authorities, for online access via their websites as well as the details of the communal authorities.